-A licensee could satisfy the bill's initial notice

-requirements for a consumer who was not a customer by providing a short-form initial notice at the same time as the licensee delivered an opt out notice.
-A short-form initial notice would have to be clear and conspicuous, state that the licensee's privacy notice was available upon request, and explain a reasonable means by which the consumer could obtain that notice The licensee would have to deliver this notice according to the bill's requirements (described below), but would not be required to deliver its privacy notice with its short-form initial notice and could provide the consumer a reasonable means to obtain its privacy notice. consumer who received the licensee's shortform notice requested the privacy notice, the licensee would have to deliver the privacy notice according to the bill.
+A licensee may satisfy the bill's initial notice requirements for a consumer who is not a customer by providing a short-form initial notice at the same time as the licensee delivers an opt out notice.
+A short-form initial notice must be clear and conspicuous, state that the licensee's privacy notice is available upon request, and explain a reasonable means by which the consumer may obtain that notice The licensee must deliver this notice according to the bill's requirements (described below), but is not required to deliver its privacy notice with its short-form initial notice and may provide the consumer a reasonable means to obtain its privacy notice.
+If a consumer who receives the licensee's short-form notice requests the privacy notice, the licensee must deliver it according to the bill.